ibm-cloud-docs/Cloudant/guides/design_document_management.md

 We can do this by creating a Map function, similar to the following example.

-*Example map function returning a document's timestamp field, if present:*
+## Example map function returning a document's timestamp field, if present

 ```javascript
 function(doc) {